What ICD-10 codes are used for Fuchs' dystrophy?

 - Corneal endothelial dystrophy

-An ICD code helps with Fuchs dystrophy by sorting out billing and tracking how often the condition shows up in medical records.
-It's like a special label that makes sure doctors and hospitals know what's going on.
+An ICD code helps with Fuchs' dystrophy by sorting out billing and tracking how often the condition shows up in medical records.
+It's like a special label that ensures doctors and hospitals know what's happening.

-For Fuchs dystrophy, there are a few usual treatments.
+There are a few usual treatments for Fuchs dystrophy.
 People might use eye drops to help with dryness and discomfort.
-Tiny plugs can be put in tear ducts to stop too many tears from draining.
-In more serious cases, there's a surgery where they replace the damaged part of the eye with healthy tissue from someone else's eye.
+Tiny plugs can be put in the tear ducts to stop too many tears from draining.
+In more serious cases, surgery is performed to replace the damaged part of the eye with healthy tissue from someone else's eye.
 The treatment choice depends on how bad the problem is and what the patient prefers.

 Think of a diagnosis code for Fuchs dystrophy as a special code that helps with bills and keeps track of how common the condition is.
-It's a bit like putting things in the right boxes – doctors and researchers use these codes to better understand and take care of people with Fuchs dystrophy.
+It's a bit like putting things in the right boxes.
+Doctors and researchers use these codes to better understand and care for people with Fuchs dystrophy.